 In the 2017 documentary Human Flow, director Ai Weiwei attempts to offer a portrait of the diffuse and shifting state of global migration.
 The film is an ambitious, roaming, and at times literally aerial view of uprooted groups of people searching for new places to live.
 Weiwei shows that these mass migrations are made up of a number of intimate moments: a family frustrated to tears with bureaucracy, groups of young men laughing and organizing games to stave off boredom, an elderly couple discussing the home they abandoned where they had always grown what food they needed.
 As the camera focuses in on an unsteady boat filled to the brim with passengers trying to dock on the Greek island of Lesbos, or pans over the sprawling, improvised architecture of the temporary refugee encampment known as “The Jungle” in Calais, France, or stands eerily still beneath the billowing smoke darkening the sky as people flee oil fields set on fire by ISIS militants, you get the feeling that something foundational to our world has begun to come apart.

 According to the United Nations High Commissioner for Refugees, the world is “now witnessing the highest levels of displacement on record.”
-As of June 2018, there were 68.5 million forcibly displaced people worldwide: 40 million displaced within their countries of origin, 25.4 million refugees residing in a new country (over half of whom are children), and 3.1 million currently seeking asylum.
+As of June 2019, there are 70.8 million forcibly displaced people worldwide: 41.3 million displaced within their countries of origin, 25.9 million refugees residing in a new country (over half of whom are children), and 3.5 million currently seeking asylum.
 More than half of the world’s refugees are from just three countries: Syria, Afghanistan, and South Sudan, and – in stark contrast to dominant media narratives, which emphasize impacts in the Global North – it is neighboring countries like Turkey, Uganda, and Pakistan that accept these refugees in the largest numbers.